HowToMakeFaceitAB/Snake-game-fun/READMEPLSSS.md

 sfml-system.lib;
 Copy paste them preferably.
 Finally, set to release and x 64 if not already and build.
 Have fun :)
+PLZ NOTE: The arial.ttf file may be necessary on linux. idk.
+Built using MSVC v145 and windows 10 sdk. using c++ 20 standard.